FractalZeroShadow/The-CoRE-Codex/BRIDGE/BotanicalBridge.md

 ### Abstract

 This paper demonstrates how plant growth patterns provide a physical, observable manifestation of the Feigenbaum dynamics, Wolfram's cellular automata, and the Fractal Codex's bifurcation operators.
-We show that plants literally compute their own structure through helical tracking of the sun, with bifurcation events at δ-scaled intervals producing phase transitions from stems to leaves to flowers.
+We show that plants literally compute their own structure through helical tracking of the sun, with bifurcation events at $\delta$-scaled intervals producing phase transitions from stems to leaves to flowers.
 The root system represents an inverted computation under opposing constraints, while canopy formation demonstrates higher-order emergent computation.
 This provides a tangible, living proof of the universal computational principles underlying reality.

 ---